Best AI for Image Analysis (July 2026): Vision Models Ranked by Cost and Accuracy

 Best Budget Vision: GPT-5.6 Luna

-Luna at $1/$6 per million tokens is a new option for budget vision work.
-It's 4x cheaper than Sonnet 5 and handles most basic image analysis tasks: photo description, simple chart reading, text extraction from screenshots.
+Luna at $0.20/$1.20 per million tokens (after the July 30 price cut) is a new option for budget vision work.
+It handles most basic image analysis tasks: photo description, simple chart reading, text extraction from screenshots.

 Use GPT-5.6 Luna for: Bulk image tagging, basic visual Q&A, screenshot analysis on a budget.